pd2709/Blutonomy/DVL Simulation/DVLSimulation.md

 	linear_acceleration_covariance: [1.6e-05, 0.0, 0.0, 0.0, 1.6e-05, 0.0, 0.0, 0.0, 1.6e-05]

-### Next
-- have a look at scaling (does it scale the visual model?) and adding parameters
-- what does deprecated really mean?
-- Terminal output of dvl data from simulation

 # 24/05/2022
 - looked into libraries and researched gtsam, isam2. https://github.com/haidai/gtsam/blob/master/examples/ImuFactorsExample.cpp